States Times Review directed to correct Facebook post under 'fake news' law

 Aimed at combating the spread of deliberate online falsehoods, POFMA came effect in October, five months after it was passed in Parliament.

-Earlier this week, opposition party member Brad Bowyer was directed to correct a Facebook post he made that among other things questioned the independence of Temasek and GIC, in the first use of the law.
+The correction direction issued to States Times Review is the second in four days.
+On Monday, the POFMA Office said it directed opposition party member Brad Bowyer to correct a Facebook post he made that questioned the independence of Temasek and GIC.